asayake-b5/anki-jpd-breader/README.md

+# Anki Web Reader Extension

+This is a fork of [jpd-breader](https://github.com/max-kamps/jpd-breader), but tweaked for anki.

+The majority of the credit should go to this repository, so go check it out!
+I’ll leave the old readme past mine.

 # JPDB Web Reader Extension

 A browser extension that parses any text in your browser using JPDB, and allows you to mine new vocabulary from any page!